 - Chancellor of Justice convicts the County Administrative Board in Skåne for bad handling and passiveness concerning Nimis and Arx.

 - June 2nd Ladonia is declared as an independent nation.
-This is a consequence of the fact that Swedish authorities does not have control over it’s territory and can’t prosecute it’s court rulings.
+This was done because the courts held that the Swedish authorities did not have control over the territory and could not prosecute nor enforce their own court rulings.

 - Ladonia acquires a colony in Norway (Telemark) acclaimed in May 17 (National Day in Norway).